 Josh Gondelman is a writer and comedian who incubated in Boston before moving to New York City, where he currently lives and works as a writer and producer for Desus and Mero on Showtime.
 Previously, he spent five years at Last Week Tonight with John Oliver, first as a web producer and then as a staff writer.
 Onstage, Josh charms audiences using his good-natured storytelling and cracks them up with his sharp, pointy wit.
 He takes topics from surprise parties to his experience teaching preschool and makes them all equally hilarious.
 In 2016, he made his late night standup debut on Conan (TBS), and he recently made his network tv debut on Late Night With Seth Meyers (NBC).
-Josh’s newest comedy album Physical Whisper debuted in March of 2016 at #1 on the iTunes comedy charts (as well as #4 on the Billboard comedy chart) and stayed there for…well…longer than he expected, honestly.
+Josh’s upcoming album Dancing On a Weeknight is available April 19th on Blonde Medicine Records.
+(His last comedy album Physical Whisper debuted in March of 2016 at #1 on the iTunes comedy charts (as well as #4 on the Billboard comedy chart) and stayed there for…well…longer than he expected, honestly.)

 Offstage, Josh has earned two Peabody Awards, three Emmy awards, and two WGA Awards for his work on Last Week Tonight.
 He is also the co-author (along with Joe Berkowitz) of the book You Blew It, published October 2015 by Plume.
 His follow-up, Nice Try, is set to come out Fall 2019 through Harper Perennial.
 In the past, Josh has written for Fuse TV’s Billy On The Street.
 His writing has also appeared in prestigious publications such as McSweeney’s Internet Tendency, New York Magazine, and The New Yorker.